clawson13/big-data-challenge/README.md

 Prepared by Corey Lawson-Enos

 ## Overview
-Google Colab Notebooks and SQL code that completes ETL processes for Amazon review datasets in the cloud, and uploads them as DataFrames to an RDS instance for analysis.
+Google Colab Notebooks and SQL code for Amazon review datasets.
+Completes ETL processes in the cloud, and uploads the reviews as DataFrames to an RDS instance for analysis.
 Question: Are reviews from reviewers in Amazon's Vine program trustworthy?
-Disparate datasets selected for testing are Jewelry and Toys.
+The two, disparate product datasets selected for testing are Jewelry and Toys.

 ## Technologies
-Amazon Web Services: RDS and S3; pgAdmin; SQL; PySpark; Google Colab Notebook
+Amazon Web Services, RDS and S3; pgAdmin; SQL; PySpark; Google Colab Notebook

 ## Resources
 Amazon Review Data Sources (file download):